 Q: How much does it cost to hire a wrongful death attorney?

-A: Most wrongful death attorneys work on a contingency fee basis, which means they only get paid if you win your case.
+A: Most Stockton wrongful death lawyers work on a contingency fee basis, which means they only get paid if you win your case.
 The fee is typically a percentage of the compensation you receive.

 Q: What if the deceased was partially at fault for their own death?